-Chávez died after a two year battle with cancer and ruling the Latin American nation for fourteen years.
-He was elected to a fourth term in October of last year but could not be inaugurated on January 10 due to his illness.
+Chávez died after a two-year battle with cancer and ruling the Latin American country for fourteen years.
+He was elected to a fourth term in October but could not be inaugurated on January 10 due to his illness.

-Maduro has served as de facto president in Chávez’ absence and Elías Jaua, the foreign minister, confirmed on Tuesday that he would continue to govern in that capacity.
+Maduro has served as de facto president in Chávez’ absence.
+Elías Jaua, the foreign minister, confirmed on Tuesday that he would continue to govern in that capacity.

-“My firm opinion, as clear as the full moon — irrevocable, absolute, total — is that you elect Nicolás Maduro as president,” he said in December.
+“My firm opinion, as clear as the full moon — irrevocable, absolute, total — is that you elect Nicolás Maduro as president,” he told Venezuelans in December.
 “He is one of the young leaders with the greatest ability to continue if I cannot.”

 The communist regime there depends on cheap Venezuelan oil and investments to keep its economy afloat.
-In 2011, Venezuela accounted for $8.3 billion of Cuba’s $20 billion in foreign trade.
+In 2011, Venezuela accounted for 41 percent of Cuba’s foreign trade.